Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 A credit inquiry (or pull) occurs when someone requests a copy of your credit report from a major credit bureau (i.e., Equifax, Experian, or TransUnion).
 The bureaus keep track of these requests and classify them as hard or soft pulls.

-A hard pull is a credit inquiry you authorize creditors and lenders to make when you apply for a new account.
-All other pulls, including those you make for your personal report, are soft.
+A hard pull is a credit inquiry you allow creditors and lenders to conduct when you apply for a new account.
+All other pulls, including those you make for your personal report, are considered soft inquiries.

 Hard pulls remain on your credit reports for two years and slightly decrease your credit score for up to one year.
 Soft pulls do not affect your score, and only you can see them on your credit reports.